-To select a setting and move on to the next feature, press the customization button while the desired setting is displayed on the DIC.
+To select a setting and move on to the next feature, press $\hat{\mathbf{I}}$ while the desired setting is displayed on the DIC.

-If you accidentally choose a language that you do not want or understand, press and hold the customization button and the trip information button at the same time.
+If you accidentally choose a language that you do not want or understand, press and hold in and the trip information button at the same time.
 The DIC will begin scrolling through the languages in their particular language.
 English will be in English, Francais will be in French, and Espanol will be in Spanish.
 When you see the language that you would like, release both buttons.
 The DIC will then display the information in the language you chose.